The Posting

 Law references appear throughout.
 Click them to read the relevant statute.

-No employer may pay employees less than another for "substantially similar work" viewed as a composite of skill, effort, and responsibility.
-Permissible justifications: a documented seniority or merit system, a system measuring earnings by quantity or quality of production, or a bona fide factor other than the protected class such as education, training, or experience.
+No employer may pay employees less than another for "substantially similar work."
+Permissible justifications: a documented seniority or merit system, or a bona fide factor such as education, training, or experience.

 MN Whistleblower Act (Statutes 181.932).

-Among the broadest whistleblower laws in the United States.
-An employee who raises a pay disparity, requests pay range information under HF 4444, or reports a violation of any state or federal law in good faith is protected from retaliation.
-Damages: reinstatement, back pay, attorneys’ fees, plus civil penalties.
-Compounds the Equal Pay Act risk: any adverse treatment of the engineer who raised the disclosure adds a parallel claim.
+An employee who raises a pay disparity or requests pay range information under Minn.
+Stat.
+181.173 is protected from retaliation.
+Damages: reinstatement, back pay, attorneys’ fees.
+Any adverse treatment adds a parallel claim.

 You're halfway through your first coffee when Legal forwards you an email marked URGENT.
 RESPONSE REQUIRED.

-"Please provide a written response within ten (10) business days, including (1) your remediation plan for the posting violations, (2) documentation of the good-faith ranges used in past postings and the methodology for determining them, and (3) your forward-looking process for ensuring compliance under HF 4444."
+"Please respond within ten (10) business days with (1) a remediation plan, (2) documentation of good-faith ranges and methodology, and (3) your forward-looking compliance process."

-"Sincerely, Investigator S. Goldberg, Wage and Hour Division, Minnesota Department of Labor and Industry"
+"Sincerely, Investigator S. Goldberg, Labor Standards Division, Minnesota Department of Labor and Industry"

 Before you can finish reading, Jordan Reeves, Head of Recruiting, calls from down the hall.

-"Anika, I just saw the MN DLI letter.
-Fourteen postings.
+"Anika, fourteen postings.
 I counted them.
-They're right.
-None of them have a pay scale."
+None have a pay scale."

 How do you respond?